heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-23-get-started-with-inno-setup-scripts.md

 - `fixed` - usually used in the main program file where user cannot unselect that component
 - `exclusive` - user only can select one of the exclusive components, mostly used for localized files

-### Creating installer prerequisites
+### Creating prerequisites for your installer

 **.NET Framework**

-If your app requires particular .NET Framework to be installed as part of the prerequisites, there are few ways you can do with Inno Setup script:-
+If your app requires particular .NET Framework to be installed as part of the prerequisites, there are few ways you can do with Inno Setup script.
+You either can;-
-- Include the offline installer of .NET Framework into your app installer
+- include or package together the offline installer of .NET Framework into your app installer, or
-- Just check and if not installed, inform user to download and install particular .NET Framework manually
+- just check and if not installed, inform the user to download and install particular .NET Framework manually, and then abort your app installer.

 You can use the [Check](http://jrsoftware.org/ishelp/topic_scriptcheck.htm) parameter to run check if particular .NET Framework is installed.

-**Using offline .NET Framework installer**
+**Here's how to include the offline installer of .NET Framework into your app installer**

 Add a new `Source` under the `[Files]` section:
 {% raw %}